I’m a Wedding Photographer and I don’t shoot video so why should I even care about your Queenstown Wedding Video?

 I hope that you find this post helpful in choosing your Queenstown Wedding Videographer and Photographer and encouraging them to work together for more beautiful images and a less stressful wedding day.

 P.S.
-The Wedding Videographer I love working with the most is Josh Hutchinson of Choice As Media.
+The Wedding Videographer I love working with the most is Cristian from Eureka Films.
 He is not only incredibly talented, he is also a super nice guy and great at making your wedding day feel as relaxed and stress-free as possible.
-Josh is based in Nelson these days but still shoots a bunch of weddings each year down here in Queenstown so if you need a Wedding Videographer drop him a line.